18F/unit-testing-node/_pages/components/middleware.md

 As for why we use stubs rather than full blown mock objects, read the [Mocks vs. stubs chapter of the Concepts guide]({{ site.baseurl }}/concepts/mocks-vs-stubs/).

+Bear in mind that the `slackClient.getReactions`, `githubClient.fileNewIssue`, and `slackClient.addSuccessReaction` responses we set in `beforeEach` correspond to the "happy path" which produces a new GitHub issue.
+In each individual test case that veers from this happy path, we will override one of these default values.

 While these tests will appear a bit more complex than previous tests, there are two things to keep in mind.
 One, our `Middleware` class integrates all of